SPRINGSTEEN TAKES CARE OF “OUR OWN”: FRANK’S DELI FEATURED IN NEW VIDEO

 “I wasn’t paying attention to them,” said Joe Maggio.
 “They asked for a slice of apple pie with ice cream and hot chocolate to shoot.
 We thought they wanted general shots of a diner, of Americana.”

-Frank's Deli has been an Asbury Park institution for generations.
-Springsteen "always orders" the Turkey Club.
+Frank’s Deli has been an Asbury Park institution for generations.
+Bruce Springsteen’s favorite dish has been the turkey club.

 Everyone got a huge surprise Friday afternoon when Springsteen released the “We Take Care of Our Own” video and spotted a grinning Joe Maggio front and center, full frame shot at the 1.25 minute mark.